 People: A primary cause of paranoia for people on psychedelics comes from interacting with others.
 Being exposed to lots of strangers often leads to the they-all-know paranoia, and can bring on a vague sense that everything and everyone is “turning against you.”
 On the other hand, having a calm presence with you is sometimes the only way to stop psychedelic anxiety.
 It’s a bit tricky to balance out your company, but if you know your friends well, it should be no problem.
 Try to limit your exposure to strangers, and be with people you feel comfortable tripping around.
 We all have people that we love who would not approve of our psychedelic use.
 At least for the duration of your trip, it’s best to keep them out of the picture.

-Baggage: It’s easy to overlook how the baggage you carry along with you affects your trip.
+Baggage: It’s easy to overlook how the baggage you carry affects your trip.
 Lots of people mistake psychedelics for substances that are supposed to make you happy.
 They misunderstand.
 Emotional baggage can accompany you during your trip, and may even amplify given your altered perspective and openness.
 People who are emotionally unstable, who react poorly to stress and change, should take extra caution and consideration.

 Remember, preparation is key.
 Don’t overlook this step.
 You can find more about psychedelic planning by reading our guide to set and setting.